emilyantosch/shc_pr3_vl/SOL2/slides_9/main.typ

 #slide[
   #text(size: 18pt)[
-    - Mit dem, was wir schon gelernt haben:
+    - With what we have already learned:
-      - Was sind eigentlich die Bestandteile von `System.out.println()`?
+      - What are the components of `System.out.println()`?

-    - Nur das macht Sinn:
+    - Only this makes sense:
-      - `System`: Klasse (da keine Variable System deklariert)
+      - `System`: Class (since no variable System is declared)
-      - `out`: Klassenvariable von System, referenziert ein Objekt
+      - `out`: Class variable of System, references an object
-      - `println()`: Methode des über `out` referenzierten Objektes
+      - `println()`: Method of the object referenced via `out`

-    - Ausgabestrom:
+    - Output stream:
-      - `System.out` referenziert Objekt der Klasse `PrintStream`
+      - `System.out` references object of class `PrintStream`
-      - Objekt ist mit Bildschirm verbunden
+      - Object is connected to the screen
   ]
 ]

 #slide[
   #text(size: 13pt)[
-    - Ausgewählte Methoden der Klasse PrintStream:
+    - Selected methods of the PrintStream class:

       #figure(image("../assets/img/slides_9/2024_11_08_sout_prints_rev01.png", height: 40%))

     #question[

-      - Was wird ausgegeben?
+      - What is output?
     ]
     ```java
         public static void main(String[] args) {